ntawil/DataCamp-Certification/README.md

 > - The sales_method field should contain only 3 text options.
 Using a countplot, I could quickly visualize the counts of every unique value in this field, and noticed there were more than 3.
 These extras were simply mispellings of the intended 3 options, so a simple replace method fixed this.
 ### Exploratory Analysis
 > I explored the dataset by graphing various fields and their relationships to other fields.
+> 1. Defining the Customer Base
+> - data
+> 2. Sales Methods
+> - other data
+> 3. Sales Performance?
->  Once this was done, I noticed the dataset included sales where items were sold but no profit was recorded.
+> - Fields for revenue and nb_sold: I noticed the dataset included sales where items were sold but no profit was recorded.
 This could theoretically happen for 2 reasons: data/accounting error or a discount/promotion.
 Since I didn't have that context and it was a proportionally small number of records with items sold and zero profit, I chose to keep these rows in the dataset instead of removing them as anamolies, as they were not substantially significant to summary statistics.
+> -
 ### Results and Insights
 > #TODO
 ### Recommendations